TP

 • companies with a high level of debt financing.

-In cases of excessive indebtedness, part of the debt may be recharacterized as equity, leading to the disallowance of a portion of interest expenses and an upward adjustment of taxable income.
+In cases of excessive indebtedness, they may recharacterize part of the debt financing as equity, leading to the disallowance of a portion of interest expenses and an upward adjustment of taxable income.

 Example: The Podlaskie branch of KAS revealed that a consumer electronics company overstated its costs by PLN 186 million, reporting a loss instead of taxable income, resulting in nearly PLN 4 million in additional corporate income tax (CIT) payable.